Tips to help avoid overcapitalising on your investment property

 Finance options

 Smart renovating is one way you can unlock value in your property, just remember to renovate with your head, not your heart.
+A simple way to think about it is to renovate for your market, not your personal taste.

 Contributor | Vasè Marcevska, Head of Direct Sales – Mortgages and Personal Loans